CWE-CAPEC/REST-API-wg/Quick Start.md

 The API is available without any need to register or use any credentials.

-The URL to access the API is: https://cwe-api.mitre.org/api/v1/cwe/
+The root URL to access the API is: https<nolink>://cwe-api.mitre.org/api/v1/.
+It must be appending with one of these available endpoints:

-The available endpoints are:

 ![endpoints](endpoints.png)